g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 ### Implementing a Content Security Policy (CSP)
 A Content Security Policy (CSP) helps you avoid cross-site scripting (XSS) or other code injection attacks by specifying which sources can load content on your site.
 Here is a guide on how to set up a CSP:

-* Define Your CSP Policy.
-Detect and enumerate every trusted resource for the substances in your domain.
+* Define Your CSP Policy: Detect and enumerate every trusted resource for the substances in your domain.
 As an illustration, concerning scripts, you should have faith in your domain and a handful of third-party suppliers.

-*  Add the CSP Header to Your Server Configuration.
-CSP directive needs to be added to the server configuration.
+*  Add the CSP Header to Your Server Configuration: CSP directive needs to be added to the server configuration.
 Below are the methods for configuring CSP in various web servers:
 Add the following line to your `.htaccess` file or your site’s main configuration file.

 For Apache: